mickeyboxell/local-k8s/draft.md

 ### Definition

-[Draft](https://github.com/Azure/draft) simplifies the process for developers to get started deploying their appliction to Kubernetes.
+[Draft](https://github.com/Azure/draft) simplifies the process for developers to get started deploying their application to Kubernetes.
 It does so by creating boilerplate for a variety of programming languages and enabling a workflow to build, push, and deploy your application to a Kubernetes cluster.